andrewdaoust/cka-prep/docs/fundamentals/chapter02.md

 Service operator will request IP information from the endpoint operator, and then manages network connectivity based on labels on pods.
 A service is used for establishing communication between pods, namespaces, and external sources.  __Jobs__ and __CronJobs__ handle single or repeated tasks.
 There are other default operators as well.

 To make management of pods easier (especially when scaling to thousands of pods across hundreds of nodes), __labels__ are used.
 Labels are just strings included in metadata which can be used for checking or changing state so needing to know individual names or UIDs isn't necessary.
-Nodes can have __taints__ to discourage pod assignments, unless the pod metadata contains __toleration__ (more on those topcs [here](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)).
+Nodes can have __taints__ to discourage pod assignments, unless the pod metadata contains __toleration__ (more on those topics [here](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)).

 Metadata also can contain __annotations__ which are part of the object but are not used as a selector like labels.
 The info in the annotations can be used by a variety of sources, like the container, by third-parties, or other tools.